College of Science and Health > Academics > School of Nursing > About > Community Engagement

 Community health in the curriculum

-As a student in the Master’s Entry to Nursing Practice program, you will complete a total of (112) CbSL hours spanning seven academic quarters.
+As a student in the Master’s Entry to Nursing Practice program, you will required to complete a total of 44 CbSL hours spanning four academic quarters.
 Understanding and appreciating health as a community focus, influenced by social and physical determinants, is an essential part of the nursing education at DePaul University.
 The importance of health promotion and maintenance is evident in the NCLEX-RN examination, accounting for 6-12% of all content.

-Each student is paired with a community partner in your particular area of interest.
+Each student is paired with a community partner.
 The DePaul University School of Nursing, in conjunction with the Steans Center, works with a wide variety of community nonprofit partners throughout the Chicagoland area.
-Starting in your first quarter, you’ll work directly with your community partner to identify a mutually beneficial service-learning project.
-Your work will start at a very basic level, engaging in simple tasks that allow you to get to know the organization from the inside.
-As you progress through your program, you will continue to serve at your partner organization, and as your relationship with the organization grows, you’ll have the opportunity to take on more advanced health initiatives, including the potential for collaborative research.
+Starting in your first quarter, you’ll work directly with your community partner to engage in service related to social determinants of health.

 Development of the community engagement program